Measuring Fingerprints of Web-filtered Text Datasets and Fingerprint Propagation Through Training: Dataset classification experiments

 \textbf{Prompt 3:} ``\textit{Rewrite the following text while preserving its length and the accuracy of its content.
 Do not use newlines, new paragraphs, itemization, enumeration, and other formatting, unless it is important or appropriate for better readability:}''

-The prompts encourage increasing degrees of deviation of the rephrased texts from the originals.
-This can be seen in Figure \ref{fig:rewritten} in Appendix \ref{sec:sample_seq}, which shows an original text sequence from C4 rephrased with the three prompts.
-The rephrased text from Prompt 1 is the closest to the original, followed by Prompt 2, and then Prompt 3.
-Prompt 1 preserves the formatting and rephrases primarily through replacing a few words.
-Prompt 2 alters the format slightly, introducing changes such as line breaks.
-It also changes the text structure by making it more compact, for example, the final sentence in Prompt 2 (Figure \ref{fig:rewritten}) conveys the same meaning as the original text and Prompt 1 but in a more concise form, see table \ref{tab:rewrite_results} for the average sequence lengths.
-Prompt 3 significantly alters both the structure and format of the original text.
+The prompts encourage increasing degrees of deviation of the rephrased texts from the originals as seen in Appendix \ref{sec:sample_rewrite}.

-We consider the binary classification task between C4 and FineWeb, i.e., we train a classifier to distinguish rephrased C4 from rephrased FineWeb.
+We consider the binary classification task between C4 and FineWeb, i.e., we train a 160M transformer to distinguish rephrased C4 from rephrased FineWeb.
 Using each of the prompts, we rephrase 160M training tokens and 8192 test sequences from every dataset.
-We use the default 160M transformer as the classifier, and report the results in Table \ref{tab:rewrite_results}.